 Ananth IyerSusan Bulkeley Butler Chair in Operations Management;

 Professor Iyer is the Susan Bulkeley Butler Chair in Operations Management at the Krannert School of Management.
-He is also the Director of Purdue NExT - a University wide modular online interactive courses for global distribution.
-He was the Associate Dean for Graduate Programs (2011-2013) and Director of DCMME (Dauch Center for the Management of Manufacturing Enterprises)and the founding Director of GSCMI (the Global Supply Chain Management Initiative) (2006-2011) at the Krannert School of Management.
+He is currently the Director of DCMME (Dauch Center for the Management of Manufacturing Enterprises) and the GSCMI (Global Supply Chain Management Initiative).
+From 2012 to 2016, he was the Director of Purdue NExT - a University wide modular online interactive courses for global distribution.
+He was the Associate Dean for Graduate Programs (2011-2013) and Director of DCMME and the founding Director of GSCMI (2006-2011) at the Krannert School of Management.
 Previously, he was Purdue University Faculty Scholar from 1999-2004.

 His teaching and research interests are operations and supply chain management.
 Professor Iyer's research currently focuses on analysis of supply chains including the impact of promotions on logistics systems in the grocery industry, and analysis of the impact of competitors on operational management models and the role of supply contracts.
 His other topics of study include inventory management in the fashion industry, effect of supplier contracts, and use of empirical data sets in operations management model building.